huggingface/gsplat.js/README.md

 #### Creating a Scene

-To use **gsplat.js** in your project, follows these steps to create a scene, add a camera, and set up the renderer:
+-   Import **gsplat.js** components and set up a basic scene.
+-   Load Gaussian Splatting data and start a rendering loop.

 (in `src/main.ts` if you followed the Vite setup)